dotnet/arcade/BlobFeeds/Blob-Feeds-Intro.md

 Yes.
 This is currently supported and requires a proxy to be stood up.
 Please contact dnceng.

-4. Does the blob feed support symbole packages?
+4. Does the blob feed support symbol packages?

 Not yet so for publishing them put them in a flat container until support is added for the symbol package indexing.